 Newly admitted undergraduate students may use myIllini to access UI-Integrate Self-Service.

 Newly admitted graduate and professional students must claim and set their NetID and NetID password to access UI-Integrate Self-Service.
 To claim your NetID, you need your Activation Code and your University Identification Number (UIN).
-This is available to undergraduate students when you log into myIllini and is also located on the back of your Notice of Admission letter (included in the Admitted Student Guide packet) or, for graduate students, in the email sent to you by your department.
+This is available to undergraduate students when you log into myIllini and for graduate students in the email sent to you by your department.
 If you need help with your NetID and NetID Password, contact the Technology Services Help Desk at (217) 244-7000, email@example.com.

 Due to FERPA laws, the service desk(s) are only able to help continuing and prospective students with ID and password issues; they are not able to provide information to parents of continuing or prospective students.